The Early Career Framework (ECF): A Guide for New TeachersInfographic explaining early career framework (ecf) for teachers

 • Support System: Induction mentors play a crucial role, providing continuous support and guidance.

-• New Training: Both online training and face-to-face interactions are utilised, offering a dynamic learning experience.
+• New Training: Both online training and face-to-face interactions are utilised, offering a active learning experience.

 • Evidence-Based: Rooted in research, the ECF is aligned with the latest advancements in educational science.